hermannhueck/composing-functions/README.md

 In this little project I demonstrate different ways of composing functions.

-I only deal with *scala.Function1*, because due to currying we can regard any function as a *Function1*.
+I only deal with *scala.Function1*, because due to currying we can regard any function (except Function0) as a *Function1*.

 Starting with *Function1#compose* and *Function1#andThen*
-I implement *map* and *flatMap* for Function1 what allows me to use functions in for-comprehensions.
+I implement *map* and *flatMap* for Function1 what allows me to compose functions in for-comprehensions.
 I also make it a Monad in order to treat functions as Monads, i.e. to use them in any monadic context.